juniorcl/quarentena-dados-alura/README.md

 # QuarentenaDados Alura
 Notebooks with activities performed during QUarentenaDados (data quarantine) Event that was held by [Alura](https://www.alura.com.br/).
-There is also a portuguese version where you may read in the [README_pt.md](https://github.com/juniorcl/quarentenadados-alura/blob/master/README_pt.md) file.

 ## Event
 The [QuarentenaDados](https://www.alura.com.br/quarentenadados "QuarentenaDados") was an event carried out by alura during the quarantine caused by the COVID-19 virus.
 The event was held through 5 video classes from April 20 to 25, 2020.